A credit rating or credit report is a way through which your creditworthiness is evaluated by a debtor, especially a business and/or a government.

 Through credit rating, your creditworthiness is analyzed and evaluated and it is usually carried out to determine your ability to pay back a debt and the likelihood of default.

 Your credit rating doesn’t just dictate what products you’ll receive, but also how good the ones you actually get are.

 For example, most loan rates are ‘representative’, meaning the APR depends on your credit score; with credit cards, if your score’s too low for the sexy deal you wanted, you might get accepted but sent a different product.

 Why credit rating is important

-In this global economy downturn, not many people can boast of a great or good credit rating because of one reason or the other.
-But it’s always good to try to keep a clean sheet when it comes to your credit history because it may affect you in future.
+In this global economic downturn, not many people can boast of a great or good credit rating because of one reason or the other.
+But it’s always good to try to keep a clean sheet when it comes to your credit history because it may affect you in the future.

 Nowadays, people have become increasingly dependent on credit.
 This is why it is very important that you understand the importance of personal credit reports and credit rating or score as well as what it does.

 To simply put it, when you use credit, you are borrowing money with a clause that you will pay back within a specified period of time.

 So when you apply for a credit card, loan, mortgage, contract mobile phone, or even monthly car insurance, your credit rating will be checked to determine the likelihood of you paying back the money you borrowing or services you are signing up to.

 Depending on your credit score, lenders will determine what risk you pose to them.
 So just because one company rejects you, it doesn’t automatically mean another will.